ShaggO/vip/assignment3/src_handin/README.txt

 the script "main.m" should be executed in Matlab.
 Execute "coins_snake" or "cubic_snake" to execute the snake algorithm only on coins.png or cubic.jpg respectively.
+When choosing points use Mouse Button 1 for marking points and some other key (ie. "esc") when no more points are needed.

 When running the code the first time, one should choose X number of points which will be interpolated into a circle.